jcorporation/myMPD/docs/index.md

 To use all myMPD functions you should use the latest stable MPD version (0.22.x).

+This documentation is for myMPD version {% include version %}.

 ## Table of contents

 * [Installation]({{ site.baseurl }}/installation/)